September 19, 2023

 Amsterdam’s annual Light Festival dates back to 2012 and makes use of the city’s iconic canals for its displays.
 This is why a dedicated canal cruise is the best way to see the festival.
 LOVERS Canal Cruises has been an official partner of the festival since its inception and continues to provide new and fun cruise experiences at each edition of the festival.

-This year, LOVERS Canal Cruises offers three different types of cruises.
-The traditional, most famous and popular Amsterdam Light Festival Canal Cruise, where you can enjoy the light-art from a comfortable heated canal boat; the Amsterdam Light Festival Semi-Open Boat Cruise, which gives you unobstructed views of the light-art; and a combination of the traditional canal cruise with a satay dinner.
+This year, LOVERS Canal Cruises offers three options to cruise through the canals.
+The traditional, most famous and popular Amsterdam Light Festival Canal Cruise, where you can enjoy the light-art from a comfortable heated canal boat, which departs from two locations just outside Amsterdam Central Station at the main LOVERS quay; you can also depart from the Loetje Restaurant in front of Central Station; or you can combine the cruise with a day time cruise.

 Article continues below